ps/Drinkers_Guide/README.md

 - SexOffender(name, dateOccured, sexOffendee) [Pawel] - add pattern for past sex offendees to be more likely to be sex offenders, make sexoffendee other gender most of the time
 - Frequents(drinker, bar) [Kevin - done 11/16, just need to add primary key]
 - Likes(drinker, beer)
+- LeftWith(drinker1, drinker2, dateOccurred, bar)
+	- this will match up with frequents
+	- this should probably also match up with Consumed and SexOffender (date occurred).
+	- also need to implement pattern (will do afterwards, that if one person is underage then the other is a sexoffender)
 - Manufacturer(name, country)
 - Country(name, isAlcProhib)
 - Consumed(drinker, bar, date, numDrinks)